-Delicious and pretty pull apart rolls, using a homemade garlic and herb infused olive oil to flavour the dough and to brush the pan and top of the rolls.
+Delicious and pretty pull apart rolls, using a homemade garlic and herb infused olive oil to flavour the dough and to brush the pan and the rolls.
 Make 7 large rolls.

 These delicious garlic and herb pull apart rolls are one of my favourite sides for just about any meal.
 I love the fun shape, their light texture and their focaccia-like flavours.